Elispreng/Project-2/README.md

 ## Recommendations:

-From these metrics, the random forest model is the best model with the lowest error and highest R2.
-For interested stakeholders, more attention should be paid to age a and educating people about wealth management and increasing their financial literacy regardless of educational status.
-Another recommendation is to aim these programs at females to help move into the moiddle class sooner.
+From these metrics, the random forest model is the best model with accuracy.
+For interested stakeholders, more attention should be paid to age and educating people about wealth management and increasing their financial literacy regardless of educational status.
+Another recommendation is to aim these programs at females to help move into the middle class sooner.
 Both  of these focused educational efforts could help more people attain greater finacial security earlier in life.

 ## Limitations & Next Steps